RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 This CP/M-IDE is designed to provide support for CP/M on Z80 and 8085 CPUs while using a normal FATFS formatted PATA hard drive.
 And further, to do so with the minimum of additional modules, complexity, and expense.

 In addition to other CP/M implementations, CP/M-IDE includes performance optimised drivers from the z88dk RC2014 support package for the ACIA Module serial interface, for the SIO/2 Module serial interface, for the IDE Hard Drive Module disk interface, and also for the Compact Flash Module disk interface.

 The RC2014 Pro build supports the standard SIO/2 Serial Module and Compact Flash Module, in the usual configuration.
-The ACIA and SIO/2 builds require the IDE Hard Drive Module.
+The ACIA and SIO/2 builds require the IDE Hard Drive Module in addition to a RC2014 Pro.
 The RC2014 8085 CPU build requires the ACIA Serial Module and the IDE Hard Drive Module.

 The serial interfaces (on the ACIA Serial Module and SIO/2 Serial Module, and the 8085 CPU Module SOD) are configured for 115200 baud 8n2.